abdul-razaq/codemania/README.md

 ## Copy .env file to root directory of the project

+## Edit the open-api.config.ts file located in the directory: /src/config/openapi.config.ts to match your own information

 ## Run NPM Install to install dependencies

 ## Run npm run start:dev to start project in development mode